edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 - Environment overrides pushed into Configuration Provider rather than applying the overrides once configuration is pulled from the Configuration Provider .
 Consensus is that the overridden values should not be stored in the Configuration Provider.
 - Service full configuration store in Configuration Provider rather than just private settings.
 Consensus is that this is redundant for the common settings and should only be the service's private settings.
 - Separate Application Service and Device Service common configuration settings could be in their own configuration sources which are loaded separately by Application and Device Services.
 This would add undue complexity that is mitigated by these settings being ignored by the marshaller in those services that do not use them.
-- The new service could provide a rest endpoint to serve the common configuration.
+- The new service could provide a REST endpoint to serve the common configuration.
 Consensus is to have no default configuration, thus no need for an endpoint.

 ## Decision
 - Accept this new capability as described above.